executablebooks/markdown-it-py/docs/security.md

 MarkdownIt("js-default").render("*user-submitted* text")
 ```

-Note that even with the default configuration, `markdown-it-py` prohibits some kind of links which could be used for XSS:
+Note that even with the default configuration, `markdown-it-py` prohibits some kinds of links which could be used for XSS:

 - `javascript:`, `vbscript:`
 - `file:`